vesoft-inc/nebula-br/README.md

   For example, the command below will conduct a restore operation, which restore to the cluster whose meta service address is `127.0.0.1:9559`, from local disk in path `/home/nebula/backup/BACKUP_2021_12_08_18_38_08` or s3 URL `s3://127.0.0.1:9000/br-test/backupu/BACKUP_2021_12_08_18_38_08`

   Note that by local disk backend, it will restore the backup files from the local path of the target cluster.
 If target cluster's host has changed, it may encounter an error because of missing files.
-A recommend practice is to mount a common NFS to prevent that.
+A recommended practice is to mount a common NFS to prevent that.

   ```bash
   # for local